 Yes!
 There are many craft breweries making sake in US today.

 How many different kinds of sake do you carry?

 At the moment we carry over 300 different products but we have access to many more which can special ordered.
 Is this too many to choose from?
 Not a chance!
 Our philosophy is that every person has had a perfect sake made for them, and it is our goal for you two to meet!

 What do you mean by "freshest" sake?

 Sake degrades over time, and thus quality and flavor deteriorates.
 Sake is perishable.
 And sadly, we have been duped into drinking sake that was past its prime, and it tastes bad!
 That is why we emphasize the fact that True Sake carries the freshest as well as largest selection outside of Japan.

 Sake is a alcohol brewed from rice.
 It is a fermented rice beverage that had its origins in China, made to higher degree of purity in Japan, and is now fermented all over the world.

 I know nothing about sake.
 Where do I even start?

-We know this isn't true, because most customers can in fact speak to the sakes that they have had - good and bad - hot and room temperature - expensive and cheap!
-A good start is to explore the Sake 101 section, check the Sake Starter selection.
+We know this isn't true, because most customers can in fact speak to the sake that they have had - good and bad - hot and room temperature - expensive and cheap!
+A good start is to explore the Sake Wisdom section, check the Sake Starter selection.
 Or you can attend one of our sake events and tastings around the Bay Area.
 It is never too late to join this 1000 year-old fad.
 Start your own sake adventure today!

 I thought sake is supposed to be served hot.
 Why do you recommend drinking sake slightly chilled or at room temperature?